-When was the first photo taken in the world, and what was depicted in the first permanent photograph taken?
-Today, we will be exploring the first picture ever taken as well as the man who took it.
-The first photo in the world was a significant milestone that has led to major developments in art and culture, as well as commerce.
-Not only will we examine the world’s first permanent photograph, but also the oldest photo of a selfie and the first photograph of people.
+When was the first photo taken in the world, and what was depicted in the first permanent photograph?
+Today, we will explore the first picture ever taken, as well as the photographer behind the lens.
+The first photo in the world was a significant milestone that led to many major developments in art, culture, and commerce.
+Not only will we examine the world’s first permanent photograph, but also a series of firsts that followed, including the first color photograph, the oldest selfie, and the first photograph of people.
+Keep reading for more about the world’s first image!

 Table of Contents